 I have a special interest in film music, and I am the host of ABC Classic's weekly 'Screen Sounds' program, which is broadcast nationally on FM and digital radio.
-I also co-host a podcast about film music called Art of the Score, and regularly do pre-concert talks for the Melbourne Symphony Orchestra.
+I have also hosted a number of events for the Melbourne Symphony Orchestra, including one of their 2022 Sidney Myer Music Bowl concerts.
+I also co-host a podcast about film music called Art of the Score.
 I make popular video essays about film and music - my YouTube channel has achieved more than one million views, and in 2018, I co-presented the 15-part miniseries What Is Music for ABC iView and Triple J with Linda Marigliano.

 As a journalist, I have had over 200 publications in a wide range of venues, from ABC Arts, The Guardian, The Australian, Meanjin, The Walkley Magazine, Screen Education, Buzzfeed, Kill Your Darlings, to Metro Magazine (where I'm currently a contributing editor).
 My journalism for Crikey saw me awarded the 'Best Games Journalist' award at the 11th Annual Australian IT Journalism 'Lizzie' awards.
 I also wrote, presented, and edited the audio documentary series 'A Short History of Video Games' which was broadcast on ABC Radio National.
 I was also the Director of the Freeplay Independent Games Festival, Australia's longest-running independent games festival, from 2014-2017, and I'm now on the organisation's board.

 In 2016 I co-authored my first book, Game Changers: From Minecraft to Misogyny, the Fight for the Future of Videogames for Affirm Press with Leena van Deventer.
-I have recently published academic work on VR ('Far From Paradise', Convergence, 2017), cinema (on 'La La Land', Senses of Cinema, 2017), and videogames ('Writing Games', TEXT, 2018).
-As a researcher, I have worked with Village Roadshow, ACMI, and the Melbourne Symphony Orchestra.
+I have published academic work on special effects, VR, videogames, and blockbuster cinema in journals like Convergence, TEXT, Senses of Cinema, and Continuum.

 You can find further information and links to my broadcasting, video essays, podcasts, soundtracks, and books, at dangolding.com